openHPI/TeachingTeamGuidelines/docs/features/externaltools/h5p.md

 # H5P

 H5P is an open source library which delivers interactive html content.
-It can be embedded through iframes and also offers integrations for different platforms like moodle.
+It can be embedded through iframes and also offers integrations for different platforms (e.g. moodle).
 Currently, it is mainly used for educational content.